florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 # 5 Other available webshop add ons

 Enthusiast about sharing WhatsApp offers?
-The webshop has even more interesting expansion possibilities in the form of add ons.
-Below is a short description of all the available add ons.
+The webshop has even more interesting expansion possibilities in the form of add-ons.
+Below is a short description of all the available add-ons.

-**Florishop Analyse**
+**Florishop Analyse
-With the FloriShop addon Analyse, e-commerce data will be send to Google Analytics.
+**With the FloriShop addon Analyse, e-commerce data will be send to Google Analytics.
 Think about the following, but not exclusive,
 information: